schwannden/ndn-on-galileo/building_ndn.md

 * There are three ways to install `boost`:
   1. `boost` is best installed by a recipe from the start (as I mentioned in [`Building Galileo Image on Debian`](building_galileo_image_on_debian.md)), so that the tool chain contains boost from beginning.
+  2. `boost` can now be installed natively in Galileo from [Intel's IoT repository](http://iotdk.intel.com/repos/1.1/iotdk/i586/).
-  2. Cross compile `boost` in the tool chain.
+  3. Cross compile `boost` in the tool chain.
 It requires changing some lines in `boost`'s make script. `boost` uses somthing called bjam, which read script written by its own language.
 The error is related to a wrong parameter type in a function call.
 The type was correct in normal compilation, but in cross compilation, extra flags in `$CXX` causes the error.
-  3. Compile `boost` natively on Galileo.
+  4. Compile `boost` natively on Galileo.
 Tried it and succeeded, took me 2.5 days, just waiting for the compilation.

 * For `libcryptopp`, there is no recipe, so we can cross compile it or compile it natively.
 Compile it natively takes only an hours, which isn't too bad.